-(4) For the year ended February 29, 2024, represents a legal accrual related to the Metal Coatings segment of \$5.5 million, \$5.8 million for the settlement of a litigation matter related to the AIS segment that was retained following the sale of the AIS business, and \$5.8 million for the settlement of a litigation matter that was acquired as part of the Precoat Acquisition and relates to the business activities that were discontinued prior to our acquisition.
+For the year ended February 28, 2025, consists of a \$3.5 million legal settlement and accrual related to a non-operating entity, and is classified as "Corporate" in our operating segment disclosure and \$6.5 million for the write off of receivable and related legal fees due to the unfavorable resolution of a litigation matter related to the AIS segment that was retained following the sale of the AIS business.
+For the year ended February 29, 2024, consists of the \$5.5 million accrual for the Metal Coatings segment, \$5.75 million for the settlement of a litigation matter related to the AIS segment that was retained following the sale of the AIS business, and \$5.8 million for the settlement of a litigation matter that was acquired as part of the Precoat Acquisition and relates to the business activities that were discontinued prior to the acquisition.
 See "Item 8.
 Financial Statements and Supplementary Data-Note 22."